Invest in our sustainable fairafric shares!

 Information on the shares

-Only preference shares are issued.
-They have no voting rights, but receive a higher dividend of 2.00% of the nominal value per share compared to ordinary shareholders.
+Only preferred shares will be issued.
+These have no voting rights, but a higher dividend of 2.00% on the nominal value per share compared to common shareholders.

 If this amount is not reached, you will get your money back and the capital increase will not be carried out.

-We create a personalized subscription form with your data.
+We will create a personalized subscription certificate using your data.

 Sign

-Print out the contract twice and sign both copies.
-Then please send us both copies by post.
+Print out the contract in duplicate and sign both copies.
+Then, please send us both copies by mail.

 Deposit

-As soon as we have countersigned the contract, we will send it to you with a request for payment.
-Please then transfer the amount to the account specified by us.
+Once we have counter-signed the contract, we will send it to you with a payment request.
+Please then transfer the amount to the account provided by us.

 Reach funding threshold